mongodb/docs/source/tutorial.rst

   ... }

-Note that documents can contain native Python types (like :py:class`datetime.datetime` instances) which will be automatically converted to and from the appropriate `BSON
+Note that documents can contain native Python types (like :py:class:`datetime.datetime` instances) which will be automatically converted to and from the appropriate `BSON
 <https://bsonspec.org/>`_ types.